Lvovich/Drago/README.md

 Drago
 ============
-JS-plugin to move something.
+JS-plugin to make html-blocks draggable.
-See /index.php
+See /index.html

-used code & concept from https://learn.javascript.ru/drag-and-drop-objects

 Requirements:
 -------------
-any web-browser with javascript support
+Any web-browser with javascript support